pyscf/pyscf.github.io/source/user/pbc/scf.rst

 ---------
-For pure DFT calculations, multi-grid algorithm becomes efficient if the size of unit cell is relatively large (e.g. more than 10 atoms) or the kinetic energy cutoff is relatively high (e.g. more than 100k plan-ewaves).
+For pure DFT calculations, multi-grid algorithm becomes efficient if the size of unit cell is relatively large (e.g. more than 10 atoms) or the kinetic energy cutoff is relatively high (e.g. more than 100k plane waves).
 This algorithm is implemented in the :mod:`pyscf.pbc.dft.multigrid` module::

   from pyscf.pbc.dft import multigrid